jasinmachkour/tlars/README.md

 XD <- cbind(X, dummies)
 ```

-3. **Third**, we generate an object of the C++ class tlars_cpp and supply the information that the last num_dummies predictors in XD are dummy predictors:
+3. **Third**, we generate an object of the C++ class 'tlars_cpp' and supply the information that the last num_dummies predictors in XD are dummy predictors:

 ```r